 As a General Service Representative (GSR), a position elected by home group members, you are the voice of your AA Group Conscience for the Heart of Virginia District, the Virginia Area Committee, and the AA General Service Conference, which is held in New York each April.
 Through your elected District Committee Member (DCM) and the Virginia Area Delegate, you are the link between your group and the world of AA as a whole.
 You and your fellow GSRs all over the world are the key to AA unity.

-GSRs represent their home groups at Heart of Virginia District Service Committee meetings, which meet on the second Monday of the month at the Westminster Presbyterian Church, 450 Rugby Road, near the corners of Rugby Road and Gordon Avenue.
+GSRs represent their home groups at Heart of Virginia District Service Committee meetings, which meet at 7:00 PM on the second Monday of the month via Zoom (Meeting Link).

 A comprehensive description of a GSR’s roles and responsibilities are enumerated in GSO’s pamphlet about the General Service Representative and the Heart of Virginia District Service Manual.
 If you have any questions after reading these, please ask your DCM.